 - provide tips for acheiving great classroom recycling

 - share where to go for futher resources to integrate recycling lessons into classroom learning

 Having more than one person dedicated to sustainabilty initiatives in your school will broadend the impact of you sustainabilty efforts.
 Whether you meet once a month or once a quarter, your School Sustainabilty Council(SSC) can support the assigned Sustainabilty Coordinator by helping to set goals, and implement school-wide projects to improve recycling, and reduce waste, energy and water usage.

 >Green Team Guide

 RCP's essential guide for forming a new Green Team or organizing an exising Green Team for ongoing success.
 The guide includes numerous activities and templates to help your students be the best advocates for recycling in your school.

 One of the best ways to improve recycling is to have trained students monitor the stations.
 This guide provides the materials you need to train a core group of students and stresses the importance of the role through a job description and contract.

 >Cafeteria Data Collection

 The reasons students don't recycle correctly and consistently are varied.
-This data collection activity gives student monitors a better udenrstanding of the barriers to successful recycling in the cafeteria.
-Observing a full cafeteria period, students catagorize their peer's sorting behavior as "Zero Wasters", "Contemplators", "Dump & Runners" and "Desserters."
+This data collection activity gives student monitors a better understanding of the barriers to successful recycling in the cafeteria.
+Observing a full cafeteria period, students categorize their peer's sorting behavior as "Zero Wasters", "Contemplators", "Dump & Runners" and "Desserters."
 Knowing these behaviors in the cafeteria allows monitors to provide targeted strategies to increase cafeteria recycling.

 Conduct a waste investigation, also known as a waste audit, with your students!
 Information from waste audits help identify current recycling practices and how they can be improved.